-- The front part of the vehicle (shaded in the illustration) was involved in an accident that was not severe enough to cause the seat belt pretensioners to operate. - The front seat belt pretensioner assembly is scratched, cracked, or otherwise damaged.
+- The front part of the vehicle (shaded in the illustration) was involved in an accident that was not severe enough to cause the front seat belt pretensioners to operate. - Either front seat belt pretensioner assembly or surrounding area is scratched, cracked, or otherwise damaged.